Saturday, September 16, 2017

 Historic Lynwood Center, The Pleasant Beach Village and The Treehouse Café are proud to present The Taste of Lynwood on Saturday, September 16th from 11AM—8PM.
 Our event planning continues at a fast pace.
 On board to run the freshly dubbed KiDiMu Zone is Kids Discovery Museum of Bainbridge.
-Coordinating our popular early morning athletic event, The Baker Hill Challenge, is Bainbridge Youth Services.
-Registration for the Challenge will be open soon.
-In addition, we will present more details on the KiDiMu Zone and the entertainment line-up for both stages.
+Coordinating our popular early morning athletic event — starting at 9:30AM, The Baker Hill Challenge, is Bainbridge Youth Services.
+Registration for the Challenge is open now at www.bifunrun.com.
+In addition, we will present more details on the KiDiMu Zone.
 Stay tuned for a comprehensive schedule of events!

 The Taste of Lynwood is hosted by the owners, merchants, friends and neighbors of the Lynwood Center Neighborhood and is an opportunity to give back to those whose patronage contributes to the vibrancy of this special place.

 Noon-2pm: Massy Ferguson.
 Lead singer-bassist Ethan Anderson says the Massy Ferguson is Americana that leans more toward rock than country.
 Think Drive-By Truckers or some combination of Son Volt and The Hold Steady.
 Think Springsteen’s “Greetings From Asbury Park” or “Nebraska.”
 Those influences, 1970s Southern rock and good-time classic rock bands like Thin Lizzy, have landed them gigs from Bumbershoot and Nashville to Iceland and England.
 They’ve shared stages with Tim McGraw, The Bottlerockets, Screaming Trees, and many other superstars.